Destroyer Squadron 60: 2014 Black Sea incident

 The Donald Cook departed the Black Sea on 24 April 2014.
-After a port visit to Durres, Albania, and training with Albanian forces, the Donald Cook returned to Rota, Spain, on 25 July 2014, completing its first forward-based deployment.
+After a port visit to Durrës, Albania, and training with Albanian forces, the Donald Cook returned to Rota, Spain, on 25 July 2014, completing its first forward-based deployment.
 Donald Cook's next Black Sea cruise, 28 December 2014 to 14 January 2015, transpired without incident.

 2015 Black Sea incident

 On 21 May 2015, the destroyer USS Ross (DDG-71) entered the Black Sea to conduct joint operations with NATO and regional navies as part of Operation Atlantic Resolve.
 On 25 May 2015, the Ross began a 3-day training exercise with the frigates Regina Maria and Mărășești of the Romanian Navy.

 On 30 May 2015, the Ross was over-flown by Russian Su-24 Fencer aircraft while the ship was underway in the Black Sea.
 In its 31 May 2015 press release, the U.S. Navy noted that: